tc39/notes/meetings/2023-09/september-27.md

 DE: The ongoing technical work is around the grammar: there is nothing to do with runtime semantics because it’s type erasure!
 It’s just as if they were comments.
 We’re studying the implications of the flexible grammar.
 WH gave some feedback about the "token soup" approach, where in the context of a type (e.g. after a `:` sometimes) you could just have any “soup of tokens” within those parentheses/brackets, matching the nesting, and that would be treated as part of the type.
 We’ve been identifying and fixing technical problems with the grammar.
 There are some ambiguities raised previously, some more ambiguities that we found later.
 And we’re making progress on a more concrete grammar variant.

 NRO: Some major things were, for example, type parameters in function calls, because TS uses this `f<T>()` operator that, like, just is very much ambiguous with the javascript syntax due of comparison operators.
 And a solution to the proposal is probably going to use `f::<T>()`.
-This is not necessary in every case, such as in functional declarations, but it’s necessary in some cases in function calls, in some cases like arrow function expressions it might be needed.
+This is not necessary in every case, such as in function declarations, but it’s necessary in some cases in function calls, in some cases like arrow function expressions it might be needed.
 We’re still going through all the possible cases to see where we can avoid changing the operator when it’s not necessary.
 That was an example of a solution for an ambiguity.
 There are other examples where we might likely need to change the syntax going on or introduce more cover grammars.
 We know that cover grammars are not ideal, so one goal is to try to keep the grammar as simple as possible.